jaitjacob/todo-for-maroon-socket/README.md

-# 🌟 Todo App for Maroon Socket 🌟
+# 🌟 Todo App for hackathon team Maroon Socket 🌟

+**do not contribute to this repository if you're not a member of maroon socket**

 ## 🚀 Steps to Run